-Sarah Littlefield, Dairy Director – Unlike most dairy farmers, I was not raised on a farm but knew from a young age that I loved cows.
+Sarah Littlefield, Organic Dairy Director – Unlike most dairy farmers, I was not raised on a farm but knew from a young age that I loved cows.
 Growing up in southern Maine, my parents encouraged my enthusiasm by enrolling me in 4-H where I was able to learn and build lifelong friendships in the Maine agricultural community.
 I graduated from Vermont Technical College with a degree in Dairy Science and have been fortunate to spend my career caring for some of the most elite cows in the country alongside some of the best people in the industry.
 The opportunity to help educate new farmers is exciting.
 I have a great deal of respect for those who have been patient and taught me along the way, and I hope that the farmers leaving the Wolfe’s Neck Farm dairy apprenticeship program will become the successful future of farming.

 Jeannie Mattson, Development Director – I grew up on an island in Maine digging in clam flats, climbing rocks and exploring the coastal woods around my house so Wolfe’s Neck Farm feels a lot like home to me.
 I was educated in Maine for the most part, leaving briefly for graduate school and happily returning to live and work in our beautiful state.
 Most of my professional life has centered around politics and public policy where I focused on issues of conservation, environmental health and early childcare and education.
 Connecting people to agriculture and Maine’s coastal environment through festivals, farm to table dinners and celebrations at the farm is a wonderful way to highlight this amazing resource.
 My family and I are fortunate to be neighbors of the farm and live in this incredible area, and I am so happy to be part of the Wolfe’s Neck Farm team.